2024Studios/Project_Guidlines/C# Guidelines.md

     public event Action OnDoorOpened;               //prefixes events with on , and name after their desired behaviour public static int NumTimesCalled = 0;           // Field initializers are encouraged.
-    public int Foo = 0;                             // Public member variables are PascalCase. public bool isCounting = false;                 // boolen starts with is , has private Results _results;                       // Private member variables are _camelCase.
+    public int Foo = 0;                             // Public member variables are PascalCase.

+    private bool _isCounting = false;               // boolen starts with is , has
+    private Results _results;                       // Private member variables are _camelCase.
     private const int _bar = 100;                   // const does not affect naming convention